WokLibCodeClub/breakout/step03/README.md

-# step 3 - Lets build the blocks - and remove them when hit
+# Step 3 - Lets build the blocks - and remove them when hit

 1. Create a new array variable (place it after the bat variable)
 ```